Londonderry, New South Wales

 Londonderry is a suburb of Greater Western Sydney, in the state of New South Wales, Australia.
 It is 60 kilometres north-west of the Sydney central business district, in the local government area of the City of Penrith.

 History

-Londonderry takes its name from the 1831 grant of 30 acre to Thomas Kendall.
+Londonderry takes its name from the 1831 grant of 30 acre to Thomas Kendell.

 Its post office opened on 1 February 1935, run by Robert Ernest Nutt, who also ran the attached store, and later became mayor of Castlereagh.

 Heritage listings

 Londonderry has a number of heritage-listed sites, including: